Veterinary physiotherapy is a science and evidence-based profession. Our aim is to reduce pain, improve movement, and

 Veterinary physiotherapy can assist in the management of acute and chronic pain.

-The veterinary physiotherapist uses a variety of manual therapies such as massage techniques and stretching, as well as electrotherapies / electrophysical agents, including INDIBA and will be able to create a bespoke home exercise plan to meet your animal's individual needs.
+The veterinary physiotherapist uses a variety of manual therapies such as massage techniques and stretching, as well as electrotherapies / electrophysical agents, including LASER, and INDIBA and will be able to create a bespoke home exercise plan to meet your animal's individual needs.
 More information below.

 We are always happy to discuss collaboration with other therapists who wish to join the White Rose family.
 Please get in touch for more info.

-Sarah is qualified in veterinary physiotherapy to post-graduate level (Masters).
-She is a member of the National Association of Veterinary Physiotherapists, and is registered with the Animal Health Professions’ Register (AHPR) under the veterinary physiotherapy sub-group.
-She holds a BSc (Hons) in animal behaviour and welfare and has a keen interest in performance enhancement.
-She has previously worked for a national animal welfare charity, and now lectures in equine therapy at undergraduate level, and teaches and assesses vet physio students at post-grad level.
+Sarah is qualified in veterinary physiotherapy to post-graduate level (Master of Science).
+She is co-chair of the executive committee of the National Association of Veterinary Physiotherapists, and is registered with the Animal Health Professions’ Register (AHPR) under the veterinary physiotherapy sub-group.
+She holds a BSc (Hons) in Animal Behaviour and Welfare.
+In March 2023 she became an #SBS Winner.
+You can find out more about this scheme by clicking the button below.
+Sarah has previously worked for several national animal welfare charities as well as being a volunteer on her local BHS committee.
+She is also a qualified lecturer, providing guest lectures and CPD for a range of organisations including the Fire Service, as well as teaching and assessing vet physio students at post-grad level.
 Sarah covers East and North Yorkshire, and parts of South Yorkshire and Lincolnshire, with further travel available upon request.

 The National Association of Veterinary Physiotherapists (NAVP) was formed in 1985, and exists to promote the professional practice and standards of its members, who are all qualified to at least level 6.
 The NAVP has a code of conduct and ethics which all members must abide by and an annual continuous professional development requirement, in order to maintain and enhance clinical skills.